ThePalaceProject/android-core/README.md

 #### Enabling DRM

-The application contains optional support for various DRM systems, and these must be enabled explicitly in order to build [Palace](simplified-app-palace).
+The application contains optional support for various DRM systems.
+These are all disabled by default, and must be enabled explicitly in order to build a version of the [Palace](simplified-app-palace) application equivalent to the Play Store version.

 Firstly, make sure you have your [S3](#s3-credentials) credentials correctly configured.
 Then, add the following property to your